goshevs/pchained/README.md

 drop mymiss mymean

-// assign a large number that can be replaces with missing after imputation replace y5 = -9999999 if y4 < 0
+// assign a large number that can be replaced with missing after imputation replace y5 = -9999999 if y4 < 0
 replace y6 = -9999999 if x5 < 0